Take a look at what to do on a weekend in Whitby!

 The Arnold Palmer putting golf course has 9-holes to try your luck at, the giant replica whale-bone arch on West Cliff (the original is in the Whitby Archives and Heritage Centre) is a great photo opportunity and you can always finish the day by scaring yourself silly at the Dracula Experience (just try not to shriek to loudly)!

-If you fancy extending your visit to Whitby (there’s no way to do everything in one day) you can stay central at Spyglass 1708 which has views over the rooftops to the Abbey.
+If you fancy extending your visit (there’s no way to do everything in one day) you can stay central at Spyglass 1708 which has views over the rooftops to the Abbey.

 Alternatively there are lots of pretty villages in the North York Moors where you can easily access Whitby by foot, car, bus or train.